 Obstetric and gynecology ultrasound tests, or sonograms, are conveniently performed here in our offices by our experienced staff.
 All scans are reviewed by your physician and the information gained will be used in determining the next course of action.

-Two methods of ultrasonography are performed.
-A transvaginal sonogram involves placing the narrow transducer into the vagina and is very good for visualizing the ovaries or seeing the pregnancy in the early stages, i.e. less than 12 weeks gestation.
+Many parents are excited to know when their baby can be seen in ultrasound.
+Two methods of gynecological ultrasounds are performed.
+A transvaginal sonogram involves placing the narrow transducer into the vagina for visualizing the ovaries or seeing the pregnancy in the early stages, i.e. less than 12 weeks gestation.
 An abdominal sonogram involves placing the transducer on the lower abdominal wall and is used for visualizing the uterus, especially when it is larger and pregnancies in the second and third trimesters.
 This approach requires the bladder to be full whereas the transvaginal approach is better when the bladder is empty.
 You will be instructed on how to prepare at your time of scheduling.

 3-D and 4-D Sonograms

-Technological advances now allow for the creation of three dimensional imaging (3D) of your new baby as well as viewing in motion (4D).
+Technological advances now allow for the creation of three dimensional imaging (3D imaging ultrasound) of your new baby as well as viewing in motion (4D imaging ultrasound).
 This is an exciting way to see your new baby before he/she arrives!
 The pictures and video are loaded onto a DVD so you can view them whenever you want or show your friends and family when they drop by for a visit.

-The 3D and 4D sonograms are for your personal enjoyment and are not a medically useful or indicated procedure.
+The 3D ultrasound and 4D ultrasound are for your personal enjoyment and are not a medically useful or indicated procedure.
 Thus, they are not covered by your insurance.
 Please call the schedulers for times and costs.